Byzzen/NewTeamsBackgroundInstaller/README.md

 The script can be run, using Intune or another software deployment tool.

+#Create a folder called Uploads in the directory where the scripts and cmd file are located!.
+Put the Jpeg files that you want distributed into that.
+So If you have teams installed on your computer upload your backgrounds in the New Teams client on your computer.
+Copy the jpeg files and thumb into the uploads filder.
+The files can be located under %localappdata%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Backgrounds\Uploads
+The files will have a unique fingerprint, bit that does not matter, make sure to copy both the main picture and the *_thumb.jpeg to the uploads folder where the script is.

-Update the pictures in the \Uploads folder and package it, like normal.
-Then use the Install.cmd to run the inataller.
+When updated the pictures in the \Uploads folder and package it, like normal.

+Basics.....
-The script is a 2 setp rocket.
+The script is a 2 step rocket.

 The first step is to copy the files (C:\windows\customization\TeamsBackground and add the installer to run in user context after a restart.
 This is done using Active Setup.